 I am unable to accept new clients for out-of-office appointments.

 Extended health insurance often provides some coverage for Speech-Language Pathology services.
 We are able to bill some insurance companies directly.
+Many university students have extended health insurance through their university and other people often have benefits through their work, for themselves or their children.

-Funding may be available through Jordan's Principle for First Nations children
+Funding may be available through Jordan's Principle for First Nations children or through Child and Family Services for children in care.

 Variety the Children's Charity provides funding to help support children and their families.